nbc-bravo/drupal-linkit/README.txt

 - hook_linkit_get_search_styled_link() - Will be used when a link is being edited (This hook is not necessary).

+There is also a hook that you can use if you what to alter the array that contains all the results that will be shown in the search result.

+- hook_linkit_load_plugins_alter(&$results)
+  See http://api.drupal.org/api/drupal/includes--common.inc/function/drupal_alter/6 for more info.

 -- HOOK EXAMPLE --

 /**